Wenyunity/algodoo-scripts/AlgicosathlonScoreboardCodeExplained.md

         } : {}
     } : {};
 ```
-This piece of code updates where the bars are in their animation using Scene.my.animationTime. e.this.\_start1 is used to determine whether we're on the first frame of the animation and to set SetartTime.
-After that, Scene.my.animationTime goes from 0 to 1, using Scene.my.numSeconds to determine how long that should take.
-Once Scene.my.animationTime goes above 1.1 (some delay is necessary), it switches to the vertical swapping section.
+This code handles timing for the first section, updating Scene.my.animationTime from 0 to 1.
+Once the timing is done, it moves to the next section.

+The formula used for timing is (currentTime - startTime) / (duration).
+This results in a linear movement from 0 to 1.
+This formula should be changed if a different type of movement is preferred.

 #### Vertical Swapping
 ```